kunchalavikram1427/kunchalavikram1427/README.md

 ### I'm a IoT Application Developer and DevOps Engineer.
 TEACHING IS PASSION!!!

-- 🔭 I’m currently working on make awesome presentations for teaching DevOps
+- 🔭 I’m currently working on making awesome presentations for teaching DevOps
 - 🌱 I’m currently learning CI/CD
 - 👯 I’m looking to collaborate on making DevOps blogs
 - 🤔 I’m looking for help with making presentations that help poor learn for free